What is Crohn’s disease

 - Biologics: Given by injection or through a vein to stop the inflammatory reaction in moderate to severe cases

 Diet plays a big role in the treatment of Crohn’s disease.
 It is essential to maintain good nutrition because it helps the body to heal and grow.
 Weight loss is a common symptom of Crohn’s disease, and weight gain is a goal of treatment.
 Research supports the role of nutrition in treatment for Crohn’s disease.
 There is not one specific diet for Crohn’s disease, but there are foods that should be avoided, like popcorn, because they can have difficulty passing through an inflamed, narrow area of bowel.
-We have IBD dieticians who work closely with families in nutritional support.
+We have IBD dietitians who work closely with families in nutritional support.

 Surgery to treat Crohn’s disease